Skip to Main Content

 Hawaiʻi Maps @ MAGIS

-UHM Library's Maps, Aerial Photos and GIS (MAGIS) department has a detailed guide on finding all sorts of maps and aerial photos of Hawaiʻi such as historical maps, topographic maps, and thematic maps.
+UHM Library's Maps, Aerial Photos, and GIS (MAGIS) department has a detailed guide to finding all sorts of maps and aerial photos of Hawaiʻi, such as historical maps, topographic maps, and thematic maps.

 More Guides

-These research guides will point you in the right direction to find additional information about the ecosystems and places you are researching that can further help you find resources around the three sections of your research project: Environmental background, Cultural use and traditional land tenure, and Contemporary context.
-Note, there is some overlap of resources between these guides and with the resources listed on this page.
+These research guides will point you in the right direction to find additional information about the ecosystems and places you are researching that can further help you locate resources around the three sections of your research project: Environmental background, Cultural use and traditional land tenure, and Contemporary context.
+Note that there is some overlap of resources between these guides and the resources listed on this page.

 Hawaiʻi Place Names